Great Boat Lighting Is Everything

 Lighting the Deck

 Deck lighting should allow you to move around the deck safely.
-Courtesy lights are used for ambient light and spreader lights are used for task lighting on most boats.
+Most boats use courtesy lights for ambient light and spreader lights for task lighting.
 But because your courtesy lights were spread out too far they created bright and dark areas on the deck.
 Eyes can’t adjust to the difference in the light making anything in the shadows a tripping hazard.
 Spreader lights put a lot of light on the deck, but they are way too bright to use all the time.

 Lighting the Cockpit

-The cockpit uses downlights to get even illumination that lets you perform tasks.
+Downlights give even illumination in the cockpit for performing tasks.
 Unfortunately, the white light from your downlights destroyed your night vision when you were trying to drive so they had to turned off.
 Only one courtesy light was being used in the cockpit for ambient light on the deck.